RecordEvolution/DeviceManagementAgent/README.md

 ## Docker SDK for Go

-In order to implement a _daemon_ an IoT device that is able to manage, create, stop and remove _Docker containers_ we use the officially supported _Go_ SDK.
+In order to implement a _daemon_ running on an IoT device that is able to manage, create, stop and remove _Docker containers_ we use the officially supported _Go_ SDK.

 Please remember that on a default docker setup on a Linux platform we always have to launch the daemon with root permissions, since the docker daemon is accessed via the socket `///var/run/docker.sock` which is only readable with